maximoguerrero/dashflow/docs/README.md

 ./df-cli.py --configFile=sample/sample-config.json --parameters="kind:adio"
 ```

-5) You will receive and similar to this
+5) You will receive an email similar to this
 <a _target="blank" href="https://dashflow.io/example.png">![alt="example of rendered email"](https://dashflow.io/example.png)</a>